ivAkii/Twitter2Discord/readme.md

 - Split the main function and express server into two separate files
 -

+## Planned Features
+- One webhook per acc
+- Feed remove permission for allowed users to avoid abuse
+- Maybe a discord bot later on(?)

 ## Changes in this fork
 - Added web panel for easier configurations (`localhost:3000`)
 - Limited to checking for new posts (Replies & Retweets are currently disabled)